 - We provide a detailed QA report to our clients and are open to refining the dataset.

-The way a data labeling company recruits, trains, and manages its annotators can affect your ML project.
-Some data labeling companies don’t have an internal annotation team.
+The way a data labeling company recruits, trains, and manages its annotators can affect your ML project from initial data collection through to final delivery.
+Some data labeling companies don’t have an internal image annotation team.
 Instead, they rely on outsourced labelers, which they don’t have control over.
 All they do is act as an intermediary, pass on the jobs, and make a profit out of it.

 On the other hand, data annotation companies with an in-house labeling team can better adapt to changing project requirements.
 Such companies also have tighter control over who they hire as annotators, as well as the training that labelers undergo.

 At CVAT, we don’t outsource annotation jobs to others.
 Instead, we implement every annotation job we take and directly communicate the outcomes to our clients.
 Moreover, we thoroughly vet each annotator we hire.
 They’re put to tasks with test projects before we onboard them to our global annotation team.
-A professional team spread across the world is how we can offer 24/7 project execution across time zones.
+With our professional team spread across the world, we can offer 24/7 project execution across time zones.

-So, go for a data annotation company that operates with a professional in-house team, particularly if you’re training a complex model.
+So, go for a data annotation company that operates with a professional in-house team, particularly if you’re training a complex machine learning model.
 Otherwise, be prepared to deal with noisy datasets, delays, or both.

 Security and Compliance

 The last thing you need is to suffer a data incident when you trust the vendor to keep your datasets safe.
-But such a scenario could happen if the vendor you appoint isn’t well-equipped with data security measures.
+But such a scenario could happen if the vendor you appoint isn’t well-equipped with data security measures to protect sensitive information.
 Likewise, partnering with data annotation companies that fail to comply with data privacy laws like GDPR, CCPA, or HIPAA can invite legal troubles.

 So, the next time you’re evaluating data labeling vendors, find out how they handle data.
 At the bare minimum, they need to implement compliant measures to protect datasets from intentional or unintentional breaches.
 For example, we protect our clients’ data by: